Globe > Oceania > Great Pacific Garbage Patch

-The Great Pacific Garbage Patch is the largest landfill in the world, though "landfill" isn't exactly the most fitting word for the thing that has formed in the middle of the Pacific ocean.
-The garbage patch, also known as the Pacific Trash Vortex or Eastern Garbage Patch, consists of 3.5 million tons of trash -- 90% of which is plastic debris -- that is swirling around between Hawaii and California.
+The Great Pacific Garbage Patch may qualify as the largest garbage dump in the world, with 3.5 million tons of trash – 90% of which is plastic debris – swirling around between Hawaii and California.

-The garbage vortex, which consists of waste such as toilet seats, camera cases and oil drums, accumulates from all over the world.
-As it moves further into the ocean, it becomes trapped by the strong flow of the North Pacific Gyre, the center of a large-scale system of rotating ocean currents.
+The Great Pacific Garbage Patch, also known as the Pacific Trash Vortex or Eastern Garbage Patch, consists of waste such as toilet seats, camera cases, and oil drums, floating in the middle of the Pacific ocean.
+The trash accumulates from all over the world and as it moves into the ocean, it becomes trapped at the center of a system of rotating ocean currents known as the North Pacific Gyre.

-The Great Pacific Garbage Patch is twice the size of Texas, while some scientists have argued that its mass has extended to twice the size of the United States.
-Though large pieces of waste remain intact in the patch, a majority of it is comprised of tiny bits of plastic, barely visible to the human eye.
-Due to the small size of the plastic and its location beneath the ocean's surface, the garbage patch does not show up in satellite images.
+Twice the size of Texas – though some scientists have argued that its mass has extended to twice the size of the United States – a majority of the garbage is comprised of tiny bits of plastic, barely visible to the human eye.
+Due to the small size of much of the garbage and its location floating 10 feet beneath the ocean's surface, the garbage patch does not show up in satellite images.

 As it travels, the non-biodegradable plastic continues to disintegrate into tinier and tinier pieces, even down to the molecular level.
 The smaller the plastic breaks down, the higher chance it has of being ingested by aquatic organisms.
 Much of the larger plastic is covered in barnacles, making the area a popular destination for scientists studying the impact of plastic on the ecosystem.